MartinChavez/CSharp/README.md

             var action = (Action)dynamicMethod.CreateDelegate(typeof(Action)); //We can create dynamic delegates and execute our method action();//Prints in Debug console
-        }
+            Assert.IsNotNull(action); //This statement verifies that the action was created at runtime }

 Questions ?